MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/Getting-Started-with-Service-Manager-Cmdlets-for-Windows-PowerShell.md

 ---
-title: Getting Started with Service Manager Cmdlets for Windows PowerShell ms.custom: na ms.prod: system-center-threshold ms.reviewer: na ms.suite: na ms.technology:
-  - service-manager
-ms.tgt_pltfrm: na
+description:
+manager:  cfreemanwa
 ms.topic:  article
-ms.assetid: 961b1998-10b7-4f01-92b7-3b1daf5de732
+author:  bandersmsft
+ms.prod:  system-center-threshold
+keywords:
+ms.date:  2016-06-28
+title:  Getting Started with Service Manager Cmdlets for Windows PowerShell ms.technology:  service-manager ms.assetid:  961b1998-10b7-4f01-92b7-3b1daf5de732
 ---

 # Getting Started with Service Manager Cmdlets for Windows PowerShell

 >Applies To: System Center 2016 Technical Preview - Service Manager

 Windows PowerShell is a Windows command-line shell that includes an interactive prompt and a scripting environment.
 Windows PowerShell uses cmdlets to manipulate the Windows PowerShell objects.
 Service Manager includes many cmdlets that you can use to perform various Service Manager-related tasks without using the Service Manager console.
 For example, you can use the **Import-SCSMManagementPack** cmdlet to import a management pack.

 The Service Manager cmdlets are delivered in two modules that are listed below.
 In Service Manager, these cmdlet modules are not installed in the typical path that is listed in the $env:PSModulePath variable.
-Therefore, if you run the `Get-Module –List` cmdlet, the Service Manager modules are not listed.
+Therefore, if you run the `Get-Module ï¿½List` cmdlet, the Service Manager modules are not listed.

 -   Administrator cmdlets: The System.Center.Service.Manager module which contains the cmdlets that are needed for common administrative tasks.